imihasan/customized-rmr-solver/README.md

 ## Publications
 Please cite this work as:

 - Ibrahim Mohammed I. Hasan, Italo Belli, Ajay Seth, and Elena M. Gutierrez-Farewik.
-"Modeling glenohumeral stability in musculoskeletal simulations: A validation study with \emph{in vivo} contact forces".
+"Modeling glenohumeral stability in musculoskeletal simulations: A validation study with in vivo contact forces".
 Manuscript.

 ## Funding